sillsdev/TheCombine/docs/user_guide/docs/project.md

     A project that has reached hundreds of MB in size may take multiple minutes to export.

+!!! note "Note"

+    Project settings, project users, and word flags are not exported.

+!!! note "Note"

+    Speaker consent files are exported, but are not imported into FieldWorks.

 ### Workshop Schedule {#workshop-schedule}

 ![Workshop Schedule](images/projectSettings5Sched.png){width=750 .center}